USAJOBS Cover Letter Requirements: Length, Fonts, Upload

 From the hiring side of the desk in my federal chain, I watched the HR specialist open every file.
 On some applications the cover letter was read first.
 On others it was read last.
 The ones that got real time shared a few simple traits.
 The ones that got skimmed had file problems.
 They looked sloppy before a word was read.

 Not sure you even need one?
-Start with whether USAJOBS requires a cover letter in 2026.
+This article now covers that too.
+The sections near the end explain when USAJOBS requires a cover letter and when one is worth your time.
 If you do need one, the rules below will keep your file from getting clipped, stripped, or skipped.

 The shortcut